rapidlizard/fitness-app/README.md

 - PHPUnit
 - Leaf

 Choosing Leaf incase I have time to make it into a REST API.
-It's lightweight and performant.
+It"s lightweight and performant.
 Given the simplicity of this project, I think this works for me perfectly as it requires minimal code and setup.

-I'm using https://phptherightway.com for reference on best practices.
+I"m using https://phptherightway.com for reference on best practices.

 ## TODO:
 Taken from the PDF